 In 1989, national science policy advisor, financier, and philanthropist William T. Golden purchased the Forest and established the nonprofit Black Rock Forest Consortium with 15 partner schools and universities.
 Many of these institutions remain members to this day, and have been joined by several others.

 In 2017, the organization began doing business simply as Black Rock Forest signaling the growth of programs and services for a broader constituency.

 Impact: Since Black Rock Forest Consortium’s founding in 1989, the Forest has become one of the nation’s most active scientific field stations.
 More than 500 scientific papers have been produced by Consortium researchers, including 35 masters and Ph.D. dissertations.
 As a consequence of this research, we know a good deal more about the strengths of our region’s forests, including the effects on, and mechanisms of, carbon storage, water filtration, and ecosystem regulation by dominant species like oaks.
 We also know significantly more about the challenges faced in our region, including rising temperatures, more severe drought regimes, and other environmental conditions that increase native tree species’ vulnerability to pathogens or negatively affect their regeneration.

-- Black Rock Forest trail map (Black Rock Forest, 1995 pdf map)
+- Black Rock Forest trail map (Black Rock Forest, April 2020 map)

 - West Hudson Trails Map #113 (NY-NJ Trail Conference paper map)

-- Black Rock Forest publishes its own trail map which is kept up to date with any trail changes and is available free of charge at the public kiosk in the parking lot on Reservoir Road.
-Stop by our kiosk and grab one before your hike.
+- Black Rock Forest also publishes its own trail map which is kept up to date with any trail changes and is available free of charge at the public kiosk in the parking lot on Reservoir Road.
+Stop by the kiosk and grab one before your hike.